Friday was launch day for the Xbox One. And guess what? It was a bust!

 I think that two things need to happen from here:

-2. Sony Need To Get PS4s Into Stores: This PlayStation 4 shortage will hurt Sony in the short term.
-It could dominate the market and just nail Microsoft to the wall, but if parents are faced with a choice of and Xbox One or no game console for Christmas, they might stick with what’s available – the Xbox One.
+This PlayStation 4 shortage will hurt Sony in the short-term.
+It could dominate the market and just nail Microsoft to the wall, but if parents are faced with a choice of a Xbox One or no game console for Christmas, they might stick with what’s available: the Xbox One.
 Plus, many stores are running very low on PlayStation 4 games as well, which could make additional sales challenging for Sony.

 What are you seeing out there?
 Did you buy a PlayStation 4 or Xbox One?
 Plan to?